 BOINC and Gridcoin

-Sunday, July 12, 2020 I am participating in data crunching projects for BOINC, and I have been for the better part of twenty years.
+Sunday, July 12, 2020 I have been participating in data-crunching projects for BOINC for the better part of 20 years.
 This started as crunching data for SETI@home and was followed by many other projects.
-Currently, I have been working on covid-19 treatments.
-Being awarded points has always been somewhat interesting, atContinue reading “BOINC and Gridcoin”
+Currently, I have been working on COVID-19 treatments.
+Being awarded points has always been somewhat interesting, at least as far asContinue reading “BOINC and Gridcoin”